Raised garden beds have been a saviour in my garden.

 We’ve had our raised garden beds for many years now and the only problem I seem to have is that I keep expanding and now my grass space is getting smaller.
 We like it this way though, we are all about growing food not lawn at our house.

-Green Life is a 100% owned Australian company that have been making raised garden beds for over 10 years.
+Green Life is a 100% owned Australian company that has been making raised garden beds for over 10 years.
 They have a fantastic selection of raised garden beds with corrugated iron sides which are long-lasting and attractive for the garden or the balcony.

 Green Life Patio Garden Bed with Base allows you to plant anywhere.
 It can be used on your balcony, on pavers, in your courtyard, even by the front door.
 It really does give everyone the opportunity to grow herbs or vegetables even in a small space.

 You can put a Green Life Large Garden Bed just about anywhere in your garden.
 All you need is a sunny position and it will look perfect with its modern design.
 The large raised garden bed is available in a bundle deal with a drop over greenhouse which makes a lovely gift.
-This provides protection for your seedlings and an environment which is safe for your plants to become established.
+This provides protection for your seedlings and an environment that is safe for your plants to become established.

-Head on over to Green Life and check out their beds.
 Once you start using your raised garden beds, I guarantee, you will never look back!